Madison Smartt Bell, Co-Director

 Professor Bell’s eighth novel, All Soul’s Rising, was a finalist for the 1995 National Book Award and the 1996 PEN/Faulkner Award and winner of the 1996 Anisfield-Wolf award for the best book of the year dealing with matters of race.
 All Souls Rising, along with the second and third novels of his Haitian Revolutionary trilogy, Master of the Crossroads and The Stone That The Builder Refused, are available in a uniform edition from Vintage Contemporaries.

 His works of literary nonfiction include Toussaint Louverture: A Biography (2007), Lavoisier in the Year One: The Birth of a New Science in an Age of Revolution (2005), and Freedom’s Gate: A Brief Life of Toussaint L’Ouverture (2007).
-He is also the author of Narrative Design: Working with Imagination, Craft, and Form.
+An outstanding creative writing educator, he is also the author of Narrative Design: Working with Imagination, Craft, and Form.

 Born and raised in Tennessee, Professor Bell has lived in New York and in London and now lives in Baltimore, Maryland.
 A graduate of Princeton University (A.B 1979) and Hollins College (M.A.
 1981), he has taught in various creative writing programs, including the Iowa Writers’ Workshop and the Johns Hopkins University Writing Seminars.
 Since 1984 he has taught at Goucher College, along with his wife, the poet Elizabeth Spires.
 He has been a member of the Fellowship of Southern Writers since 2003.